ibm-cloud-docs/Cloudant/offerings/learning-center.md

 There are four built-in reducers (or five if you count "none").

-_count - for counting things.
+- `_count` - for counting things.
-_sum - for totalising values.
+- `_sum` - for totalizing values.
-_stats - for providing counts and totals suitable for calculating means, variances and standard deviations.
+- `_stats` - for providing counts and totals suitable for calculating means, variances and standard deviations.
-_approx_count_distinct - for approximate counting of unique values of the key.
+- `_approx_count_distinct` - for approximate counting of unique values of the key.

 The design document's MAP function is passed a "doc" - the function is called once per document in the database.
 Any key/value pairs "emit"ed from the MAP function create the index.